If I could go back in time, I would save myself from countless hours, days, and months working on the wrong things.

 Do they have a blog?
 What are some of their technical writing skills and videos like?
 Do they have credibility beyond the content they are providing?

 Select the right teacher.
 A little research on your part can prevent you from investing your valuable time in the wrong place.

 (In my opinion this is the best instructor out there and all instructors should strive for David J. Malan level quality.
-Also, something like frontendmasters does a good job by only selecting top notch instructors and this something that we also pride ourselves in here at Zero To Mastery Academy.
+Also, something like frontendmasters does a good job by only selecting top notch instructors.
+This something that we also pride ourselves in here at Zero To Mastery.
 Compare this to a marketplace like Udemy or Skillshare where it’s very easy to be an instructor so you'll have to do more due diligence.)

 Here are 2 ways of teaching:— Andrei Neagoie (@AndreiNeagoie) January 3, 2019

 1. Teaching students and holding their hand so they will always come to you for answers.